menovikov/performance-engineer-cheatsheet/network.md

 ### 1. Pick correct cables and connectors
 - Depending on the distance in your expected network, you should choose different cables:
   - For short distances (up to 100 meters) use twisted pair cables, usually copper shows best results.
 Put it simple - converting data to light takes more time than converting it to electricity, and it makes difference when you need to achieve minimum latency and count each microsecond.
   - For longer distances (up to 1000 meters and more) use fiber optic cables.
 - Avoid using too many routers and switches, as each of them adds latency to the network.
 - Avoid using any wireless connections, as they are less reliable and have higher latency.
+- Sending data over network may involve up to 7 layers of OSI model, and reducing number of layers or using more efficient protocols may reduce latency.
+- Each layer of OSI model has its own overhead and may be optimized:
+  - HTTP/HTTPS: depending on specifics, app may use JSON, XML, Binary data.
+Also, app may be establishing new sessions for each request.
+All this may be optimized.
+  - TCP/UDP: selection of those two may have differences in latency.
+TCP is more reliable, but it has more overhead.
+UDP is less reliable, but it has less overhead.
+Also, TCP has congestion control, which may be disabled if you are sure that your network is reliable.
+There is a QUIC protocol, which is an alternative to TCP and has faster connection establishment, but it is not widely supported yet and takes up more network resources.
+  - IP: IPv4 has less overhead than IPv6, so if you are sure that you don't need IPv6, you may disable it.
+  - Ethernet: Ethernet has different encryptions, such as 8b/10b, 64b/66b, 128b/130b.
+It means that for each 8 bits of data 2 bits are added as metadata, meaning that 20% of all traffic is metadata.
+64b/66b has only 3% of metadata in traffic, 128b/130b - 1.5%.

 ### 2. Structure you network correctly
 - When limiting network access, try to block traffic at the edge of the network, not at the core.
 This will reduce the number of packets that need to be processed by the core network devices.